TianyiShi2001/TianyiShi2001.github.io/_posts/2019-04-26-free-education.md

 Different authors have different perspectives on the same subject or single topic, so reading different textbooks helps to gain a holistic understanding of that topic or subject.
 However, for all 'Biology' books, or 'Biochemistry' books, most contents are essentially written in the same way by different authors—rephrased in one way or another.

-This means when I want to extract valueable information embedded within a large amount of 'repetitive information'
+This reduces the efficiency of learning, because when one have read about a topic in one book and starts to study another book, the valueable information exclusively contained in that other book is hidden within a large amount of 'repetitive information'.

 Why don't these authors come together and write a